sarahciston/codingcare/posts/guide.md

 ## 1. we know code isn't magic, but we are
 Code is language, code is a tool; code can be read and learned and used to express.

+>"No way, code is magic."
+(Samir, staff, they/them)

 ### we choose/find small things to get excited about and do them right away

 ### we choose/find impossibly large things to get excited about too